ShanmukhEstrella/ISQL-JupyterMultiKernel/Kernel/README.md

-# Jupyter-ISQL - A Jupyter Kernel which serves both the SQL and Python functionalities in single notebook session
+# Jupyter-ISQL --- A Jupyter Kernel which serves both the SQL and python functionalities in single notebook session

 ## Installation